GlebBatykov/theater/README.md

 By default, each supervisor has a OneForOne strategy that communicates the error to the upstream supervisor.
 When the error reaches the user's guardian, he also passes it up to the root actor, which in turn passes the error to the actor system and the actor system killed all actors and throws an exception displaying the stack trace of all actors through which the error passed.

-An example of error handling using the OneForOne strategy
+An example of error handling using the OneForOne strategy:

 ```dart
 // Create first actor class